 Taxpayer funding is minimal

 East Windsor taxpayers provide our ambulance association a small facility in Warehouse Point at the Town Hall Annex.
-Taxpayes provides the cost of electricity, heat, air conditioning, snow plowing, and garbarge removal.
+Taxpayers provide for some building repairs, electricity, heat, air conditioning, snow plowing, lawn care, and garbarge removal.

 All other expenses are the responsibility of the organization.
 There is no direct tax revenue provided to the East Windsor Ambulance by the Town of East Windsor.
 There are no hidden line items, operating funds, or capital improvment funding provided by the Town of East Windsor.
 This arrangement has existed since 2012.

-The ambulance association provides for all of our own employee benefits, employee payroll, automobile insurance, liability and workers compensation insurance, ambulance fleet maintanence, ambulance vehicle fuel, information technology, and medical training.
-Funds are received by billing private insurance companies, Medicare, Medicaid, and by charging our patients.
-Patient billing for Emergency Medical Services is regulated by the CT Department of Public Health and rates are assigned annually by the Commissioner of Public Health.
+The ambulance association provides for all of our own employee benefits, employee payroll, automobile insurance, general liability and malpractice insurance, workers compensation insurance, ambulance purchases, ambulance fleet maintanence, ambulance vehicle fuel, medical equipment and supplies, information technology, and staff medical training.

 The East Windsor Ambulance Association conducts all billing functions in house utilizing Zoll Data Systems advanced software systems.
 Patient accounts with insurance coverage are sent electronically to most major insurance carriers.
 Insurance co-pay bills are sent directly from our offices in East WIndsor Ct.
 Our Billing services are also available to other EMS systems looking for a vendor to incorporate an extremely efficient billing system for their service.
 Services that are interested are encouraged to call our business office.

 Each year a full audit of our financial position is conducted by Accounting and Auditing Services Inc. in Enfield CT.